-SAN FRANCISCO, USA and Dublin, Ireland; April 29, 2009: Salesforce.com, the enterprise cloud computing company, today announced that it has been named to the Ethisphere Institute’s 2009 list of the “World’s Most Ethical Companies” for the third consecutive year.
+SAN FRANCISCO - April 29, 2009 - Salesforce.com [NYSE: CRM], the enterprise cloud computing company, today announced that it has been named to the Ethisphere Institute's 2009 list of the "World's Most Ethical Companies" for the third consecutive year.
 Ethisphere Institute is an international think-tank dedicated to the creation, advancement and sharing of best practices in business ethics, corporate social responsibility, anti-corruption and sustainability.
 Salesforce.com was honored along with an impressive array of global companies on the list, including American Express, Dell, General Mills, Google, Texas Instruments and Xerox, among others.

 "Our company is built upon a foundation of social responsibility because we believe that giving our time, product and equity through our 1/1/1 Model is not only the right thing to do, but it also helps our communities and customers," said Marc Benioff, chairman and CEO of salesforce.com.
 "We're pleased to be included in Ethisphere Institute's 2009 list of the World's Most Ethical Companies for the third year in a row.
 It's an honor we work hard every day to earn."